mjwconsult/uk.co.mjwconsult.recurmaster/README.md

 Each master recurring contribution will be updated to reflect the combined amount of all linked recurring contributions subject to the following rules:
 * Currency must be the same.
-* Frequency must be in a valid state (TODO: currently this just accepts all frequencies).
+* Frequency must be in a valid state.

 ## UI
 On the contribution summary for the contact record an additional link is provided for each non-master recurring contribution which allows you to link/unlink it from a master recurring contribution.